arteeh/pinetime/README.md

 ![App menu mockup](design/mockup-appmenu.png)

 Shows a 3x2 grid of app icons (and the title of the app, if there's space for that).
 If there are more than 6 apps, you can swipe right to see more apps.
 Make this 2x2 if the buttons are too small.
-LittleVGL: Maybe use lv_tabview for this? on swipe right event, move to next tab, on swipe left, move to previous tab.
+LVGL: Maybe use lv_tabview for this? on swipe right event, move to next tab, on swipe left, move to previous tab.
 Hide the tab buttons using `lv_tabview_set_btns_hidden(tabview,  true);`

 ### Notifications